Aftershave: Ingredients

+Some aftershaves use fragrance or essential oil to enhance scent.

 An alcohol-based aftershave usually causes an immediate stinging sensation after applying it post-shave, with effects sometimes lasting several minutes, but most commonly only for seconds.
 Non-alcohol-based products also exist.

+Balm

 Aftershave balms are frequently recommended for winter use as they tend to be alcohol free and lotion-like, moisturizing the skin.

-Some aftershaves use fragrance or essential oil to enhance scent.
 Moisturizers—natural and artificial—are often touted as able to soften the skin.